 Joint investigation teams (JITs) are very effective in cross-border cases.
 A JIT is an international cooperation tool based on an agreement between competent authorities - both judicial (judges, prosecutors, investigative judges) and law enforcement - of two or more States, established for a limited duration and for a specific purpose, to carry out criminal investigations in one or more of the involved States.
 JITs facilitate the coordination of investigations and prosecutions conducted in parallel in several States or in cases with a cross-border dimension.
-Eurojust can provide advice on whether to form a JIT, and also in drafting the JIT agreement.
+Eurojust can advise on whether to form a JIT, help to draft the JIT agreement, and provide funding to the JIT.